 Every student has to compile his or her own timetable.
 The courses you have to attend and pass are listed in the module handbook of every degree programme.
-Also helpful for compiling your timetable are the annotated course catalogue and the study and examination regulations, which you will find on the website of your institute.
+Also helpful for compiling your timetable are the annotated course catalogue and the and examination regulations, which you will find on the website of your institute.
 The introductory events also discuss timetables.

-In a tutorial you discuss your course content with students from higher semesters, known as tutors.
+In a you discuss your course content with students from higher semesters, known as tutors.
 They not only answer questions, but also give tips on examination content.

 Course held in a lecture hall, where a lecturer gives a one-and-a-half-hour talk on a particular topic.
 Usually involves many listeners and little discussion.